Ma-Marcinowski/Verificational-Model/README.md

     | None | 3 | 0.1835 | 0.9387 | 0.9301 | 0.9474 | 0.0526 | 0.0699 | 0.9464 | 0.9312 | 0.9817 |
     | **Hard** | 3 | **0.1494** | **0.9506** | 0.9567 | 0.9445 | 0.0555 | 0.0433 | 0.9452 | 0.9561 | 0.9858 |

-    * Epochs of model training - EofT - by the best validation accuracy result;
+    * Epochs of model training - EofT - by the best validation accuracy result.

   * 3.3.4.
 IAM evaluation: